MPAMlab/Circuller-mini/README.md

 This design and repository are not meant to violate any copyrighted content.

-No games are/will be tested, and I am unaware of which game this controller will fit.
+No games are/will be tested, and I am unaware of which game this controller can work with.

 Some references: